ychoi27/play-streaming-stock-scala/README.md

 # play-streaming-stock-scala
 This is a simple application for watching a stock quote in real time.
 Scala, Play, and Akka-stream are used to implement this application and sbt helps to easily run my program.
+Yahoo Finance API is used to feed real time stock prices. http://financequotes-api.com

 1. Download the template: